-When your business turns upside down due to a crisis event, start your crisis communications plan from the inside out.
+When your business turns upside down due to a crisis, start your crisis communications plan from the inside out.

 When the unexpected happens, your gut reaction as a leader is often to focus on immediate communication with customers.
-This drive derives from both the positive desire always to be customer-centric and the fear of lost business and long-term impacts.
+This drive comes from both the positive desire to always be customer-centric and the fear of lost business and long-term impacts.

 Quick communication is essential, but the success of these efforts will depend on the consistency of your “official” external messages with what your employees have to say and how they say it both on the job and off.